 Dark and Troubled Past: My early childhood was littered with neglect and physical abuse.
 Also the fact I'm a runt giant, 1/5 the size of my kindred however if my oaf of a father had not abandoned me in the ice, Odin would not have taken me in and I might not have evolved into the god I am.

-Deal with the Devil: I have been pressed-gang into deals with actual devils at times such as my forced alliance with the dread Dormammu, but I have been on the better end of this more often than not; Crusher Creel, the Absorbing Man, is just one of many mortals who have gained special gifts courtesy of myself.
-And if I may be so modest, I am rather more honourable in my dealings than others that might be mentioned...
+Deal with the Devil: I have been pressed-ganged into deals with actual devils at times, such as my forced alliance with the dread Dormammu, but I have been on the better end of this more often than not; Crusher Creel, the Absorbing Man, is just one of many mortals who have gained special gifts courtesy of myself.
+If I may be so modest, I am rather more honorable in my dealings than others that might be mentioned...

-Easily Forgiven: Thor and Odin always forgive me in the end and give me another chance but I refuse to accept their mercy.
+Thor and Odin always forgive me in the end and give me another chance, but I refuse to accept their mercy.

-Though averted with my recent return as a child, Odin has apparently run out of patience with Thor being the only reason I have not been banished or killed.
+Averted with my return as a child.
+Odin has apparently run out of patience with Thor being the only reason I have not been banished or killed.
 The only person who has forgiven me is Thor.
 Everyone else wants to kill me.

 Evil Is Petty: Loki is never petty!
 Admittedly, my main motivation is showing up my pathetic brother, by any means necessary but then, I'd say he had it coming.

 The Evil Prince: Well I am a Prince, rightfully a king and I am very good at being evil.